 External hooks

 An external hook is embedded in the product to remind you to stay and look for more.
-Notifications, arrows and buttons that drive you to scroll down for more are some examples of the type.
+Notifications, arrows, and buttons that drive you to scroll down for more are some examples of the type.
 These hooks add on to VRRS in a way that they become a part of the loop.
-In case of Facebook, the audience ardently refresh the page (specific action) to beget the arresting red notification (external hook).
+In the case of Facebook, the audience ardently refreshes the page (specific action) to beget the arresting red notification (external hook).
 This way, one achieves happiness (specific consequence).
 Thus, the audience is successfully hooked to the product.

 Internal hooks

 An internal hook answers what psychological benefit the user looks for in the product and the need that the designer has to fulfill.
-The external hook or the feature is structured in such a way that it acts as a medium for both the designer and user to fulfill the need.
+The external hook or the feature is structured in such a way that it acts as a medium for both the designer and the user to fulfill the need.
 Upon fulfillment, the user begets the anticipated consequence that he or she was fishing for.
-To sum up, the user, in a bid to fulfill his psychological need (internal hook) undertakes specific action mediated by a feature in the product (external hook) to have the anticipated consequence.
+To sum up, the user, in a bid to fulfill his psychological need (internal hook), undertakes a specific action mediated by a feature in the product (external hook) to have the anticipated consequence.

 Henceforth, internal hooks and external hooks go hand in hand.
 Let’s hark back to Maslow’s hierarchy of needs to see their intersection with the theory.
 The user, to fulfill the need for knowledge (self-realization needs- internal hook), clicks on ‘Google Search’ (feature/external hook) in Google which will return anticipated results (specific consequence/rewards).
 Therefore, internal and external hooks in a product go hand in hand, helping each other.
-Some of the common external hooks addressed in constructing specific consequence by the designers include avoiding pain, seeking pleasure, avoiding fear etc.
+Some of the common external hooks addressed in constructing specific consequences by the designers include avoiding pain, seeking pleasure, avoiding fear, etc.

-Political hues of internet addiction
+Political hues of Internet addiction

-The question that is central but largely ignored is “what is it that we are running away from?”
-The other way of reading the question is “what are we being made to run away from in search of solace in internet?”
+The question that is central but largely ignored is, “what is it that we are running away from?”
+The other way of reading the question is, “what are we being made to run away from in search of solace in internet?”

 Internet addiction quells the Marxist revolution